 S.B.
 No. 23 proposes the establishment of the Texas Redistricting Commission, which will be responsible for creating electoral districts for the United States House of Representatives, the Texas House of Representatives, and the Texas Senate.
-The bill amends Title 5 of the Government Code to include provisions for redistricting, introducing a new Subtitle C and Chapter 581 that outlines the commission's structure, powers, and duties.
-The commission will consist of nine members, with eight appointed in a bipartisan manner by the legislature and the ninth member chosen from independent applicants.
-Members must meet specific eligibility criteria, including age and voting history, and are prohibited from holding public office or engaging in political campaigns during their term.
+The bill amends Title 5 of the Government Code to include provisions for redistricting, introducing a new Subtitle C and Chapter 581 that outlines the commission's definitions, powers, duties, membership eligibility, and operational procedures.
+The commission will consist of nine members, with eight appointed in a bipartisan manner by the legislature and one independent member selected by the appointed members.
+The bill also sets forth eligibility criteria for commission members, including age and voting history, and establishes rules for their conduct and terms of service.

 Statutes affected: